jkraemer/redmine_issue_reminder/README.markdown

 closing issues that have been marked 'resolved' a number of days ago and not seen any activity since.

 The email functionality has to be activated per project (Settings / Modules).
 The closing of old resolved issues acts globally on all projects.
+Before using the plugin for the first time you have to set the issue statuses to consider as 'resolved' and 'closed' in the global plugin settings (Administration / Plugins).

-The number of days without activity after which to consider an issue inactive can be set in the global plugin settings (Administration / Plugins) (defaults to 90).
-The same goes for the number of days after which to close resolved issues (defaults to 120).
+Other configuration options are the number of days without activity after which to consider an issue inactive (defaults to 90), and the number of days after which to close resolved issues (defaults to 120).

 inactive issue reminder
 -----------------------